 Now Chris’s post seems to be doing okay too at the moment.
 He has a respectable number of shares on his post.
-From the graphic above you can see at this moment he has 1289 plus ones and 201 or 202 reshares depending on the two graphics, but the ripples on this post look differently than how +MarkTraphagen’s number of reshares where he only had 90 and was able to influence the rankings of his term.
+From the graphic above you can see at this time he has 1289 plus ones and 201 or 202 reshares depending on the two graphics, but the ripples on this post look differently than how +MarkTraphagen’s number of reshares where he only had 90 and was able to influence the rankings of his term.

 Chris was still able to get his post seen because one he started out with a decent number of followers a little over 5000, but a lot of his followers reshared.

-*Um lets think about this for a moment.*
+*Um let’s think about this for a moment.*

 Social Media SEO

-Now we are back to the SEO portion of this post. we can talk about correlation or causation till we are blue in the face about whether Mark’s post was helped by the SEO factors, but as long as he did not do any additional SEO than having the shares, then it did raise its rankings.
+Now we are back to the SEO portion of this post.
+We can talk about correlation or causation till we are blue in the face about whether Mark’s post was helped by the SEO factors, but as long as he did not do any additional SEO than having the shares, then it did raise its rankings.
 It created links and anyone who has been around SEO for any length of time you know that links count when it comes to ranking on the top of Google or any of the search engines.
-While content is still king, you have to have links so people will ever see your content.
+While content is still king, you have to have links, so people will ever see your content.

 Let’s just assume that Mark’s actions at least in part affected the position of the results.
 Whether it’s just a correlation of if it caused it is irrelevant for this discussion.

-Choosing your followers wisely and then publishing content of interest to those people seems to be the smartest social media strategy you can take when you are still one of the little circles who need to rank their quality content so they can gain the exposure needed to rank long term for their chosen search terms.
+Choosing your followers wisely and then publishing content of interest to those people seems to be the smartest social media strategy you can take when you are still one of the little circles who need to rank their quality content so they can gain the exposure necessary to rank long term for their chosen search terms.
 Hint Google Followers who tend to share content on your subject are ones that you want as followers.
-Those people can be found by spending a little time and developing relationships with people who tend to share on posts that go hot.
+Those people can be found by spending a little time and developing relationships with individuals who tend to share on posts that go hot.

-This all boils down to in order for someone to earn the links from authority sites they must first be found by those people who write for those trusted websites.
+This all boils down to for someone to earn the links from authority sites they must first be found by those people who write for those trusted websites.
 If they don’t know your well-written content exists then you can’t earn links.
 Perhaps Google has leveled the playing field a little with the implementation of Authorship and Author Rank.
 If you can get enough people on Google + to agree with you and share your content, then even the small publisher has a chance to rank for their key terms long enough that they can build their websites into authorities in their niche.

 While Google +1’s votes may not directly affect your ranking, it does raise your exposure so you may be able to earn some links for your content.

-So at the end of the day, Social Media is SEO or so there seems to be a strong correlation that you can help the exposure of your website content using the built-in optimization properties of Social Media shares.
+So at the end of the day, Social Media is SEO, or so there seems to be a strong correlation that you can help the exposure of your website content using the built-in optimization properties of Social Media shares.

 The truth is I did not share everything that I realized about the Google Plus Ripples analysis and your mileage may vary, but it is likely worth your time to watch the ripples of posts that get hot in your chosen niche.